awsdocs/amazon-ec2-user-guide/doc_source/ec2-security-groups.md

 When you launch an instance in a VPC, you must specify a security group that's created for that VPC\.
 After you launch an instance, you can change its security groups\.
 Security groups are associated with network interfaces\.
 Changing an instance's security groups changes the security groups associated with the primary network interface \(eth0\)\.
 For more information, see [Changing an instance's security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SG_Changing_Group_Membership) in the *Amazon VPC User Guide*\.
 You can also change the security groups associated with any other network interface\.
 For more information, see [Changing the security group](using-eni.md#eni_security_group)\.

+Security is a shared responsibility between AWS and you\.
+For more information, see [Security in Amazon EC2](ec2-security.md)\.
+AWS provides security groups as one of the tools for securing your instances, and you need to configure them to meet your security needs\.
 If you have requirements that aren't fully met by security groups, you can maintain your own firewall on any of your instances in addition to using security groups\.

 To allow traffic to a Windows instance, see [Amazon EC2 security groups for Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-network-security.html) in the *Amazon EC2 User Guide for Windows Instances*\.